 Dark Pit of Kid Icarus: Uprising is an example of this, actively defying the Evil Twin trope by manifesting some of Pit's positive repressed traits, such as the desire not to be a pawn of the gods (including the evil goddess who created him).

-Bioshock Infinite plays with this trope ... hard.
-Booker and Comstock are nearly perfect parallels and anti-parallels.
+In Bioshock Infinite Booker and Comstock are nearly perfect parallels and anti-parallels.
 A lone anti-hero revolutionary, a monstrous leader of a religious nation.
 Both at the brutal massacre of Wounded Knee, and other historical parallels.
-Of course, they're Alternate Self versions of one another.
+They're Alternate Self versions of one another.
 Booker is the man who rejected baptism as false redemption, Comstock is the man who accepted it... and ignored redemption.

 Shirou from Fate/stay night has two main examples.
 Firstly, there is Kotomine, a man who has exactly as much a sense of self but can only find meaning in hurting others where Shirou can only find meaning in helping them.
 Secondly, there is Archer, the embodiment of Shirou's Wide-Eyed Idealist ideals of becoming an 'ally of justice' who'll always try to save everyone; said person hates what he's become and wants to kill Shirou to wipe himself from existence or, at the very least, save Shirou from destroying himself.

-Probably Jadesprite to Jade in Homestuck, seeing as Jade is optimistic despite the future not looking too good while Jadesprite believes everything is doomed and won't even listen to a "the future's worth fighting for" speech, for chrissakes!
+Probably Jadesprite to Jade, seeing as Jade is optimistic despite the future not looking too good while Jadesprite believes everything is doomed and won't even listen to a "the future's worth fighting for" speech.
 Jadesprite's hysterics drive Jade from a get-ahold-of-yourself-man-slap to assault.
 This is eventually lampshaded by acting-psychiatrist Karkat.

-During the Syrup Village Arc, One Piece Grand Line 3 Point 5 creates an interesting parallel between Natalie and DM, who respectively play Nami and Kurahadol.
+During the Syrup Village Arc, a parallel is created between Natalie and DM, who respectively play Nami and Kurahadol.
 Natalie lives by the Rule of Drama, and created Nami with a complex Backstory that makes her hate pirates.
 However, she's still fully capable of working together with the group while keeping Nami in-character.
 DM, on the other hand, makes absolutely no effort to intergrate with the others, having Kurahadol blantantly bait and insult them, then refusing to apologise in or out of character.
 (Unless you count her stating "That's just how he is," acting like it's the others fault for not being able to put up with him.)